 Carcinogenicity rodent studies are designed to examine the production of tumors as well as preneoplastic lesions and other indications of chronic toxicity that may provide evidence of treatment-related effects and insights into the way the test agent produces tumors (EPA, 2005).
-As such, the presence or lack of supporting preneoplastic or other related non-neoplastic changes were noted in the current evaluation of each study and considered in the weight-of-evidence.
+As such, the presence or lack of supporting preneoplastic or other related non-neoplastic changes were noted in the current evaluation of each study and considered in the weight-of-evidence to aid in the determination of biological significance since these lesions would not be expected for age-related tumors in carcinogenicity with continuous treatment.
+In the current evaluation, the agency investigated lesions in organs where tumors were observed and demonstrated biological significance based on the presence of an increasing monotonic doseresponse and/or relative increases from concurrent controls.